bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 `MagneticFieldStrength`, `MRAcquisitionType`, `EchoTime`,
 `SliceTiming` in case `MRAcquisitionType` is defined as 2D, `RepetitionTimePreparation`, and `FlipAngle` in case `LookLocker` is `true`.
+See [Appendix XI](../99-appendices/11-arterial-spin-labeling.md#summary-image-of-the-most-common-asl-sequences) for more information on the most common ASL sequences.

 #### Common metadata fields applicable to both (P)CASL and PASL
 | **Key name**                      | **Requirement level**                                                         | **Data type**                           | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |